 Call the Law Offices of Anidjar & Levine to secure the help you need from a nursing home abuse lawyer in Weston.

 The Statute of Limitations on Nursing Home Abuse

 There are time limits placed on victims who want to file a lawsuit for nursing home abuse cases.
-The Florida Statute of limitations states that a victim may file a lawsuit within four years after the injured person leaves the dependency of the abuse.
+The Florida Statute of limitations states that a victim may file a lawsuit within two years after the injured person leaves the dependency of the abuse.

 Do not wait any longer to seek legal counsel.
 Failure to file a lawsuit within the time limit eliminates your loved one’s ability to seek compensation for injuries and pain and suffering.

 A nursing home abuse attorney from the Law Offices of Anidjar & Levine can make sure your case meets all deadlines on time.

 How the Law Offices of Anidjar & Levine Can Help

 As your legal representatives, the Law Offices of Anidjar & Levine can help with your nursing home abuse case in several ways.